 Why is this study being conducted?

-Compelling results from both rabbit-model osteoarthritis research and anecdotally from off-label use of AOD9604 plus Hyaluronic Acid has shown significant potential for the use of this combination in treating osteoarthritic knee pain in humans.
+Results from both rabbit-model osteoarthritis research and anecdotally from off-label use of AOD9604 plus Hyaluronic Acid have suggested investigative potential for the research of this combination in treating osteoarthritic knee pain in humans.

 Who is sponsoring the study?

-Tailor Made Compounding Pharmacy who leads the industry in peptide research, development and manufacturing along with global medical orthopedic device innovator, Arthrex, are sponsoring this study and providing the discounted peptides for study use.
+Tailor Made Compounding Pharmacy, a leader in peptide research, development and manufacturing along with global medical orthopedic device innovator, Arthrex, are sponsoring this study and providing the discounted peptides for study use.

 Who is conducting the study?